Relativity Home logo

 The session “User Generated Content: Friend or Foe?” included speakers from MillerCoors, MolsonCoors, entertainment company Lionsgate, and SAG-AFTRA, the labor organization created by the merger of the Screen Actors Guild and the American Federation of Radio and Television Artists.
 Not surprisingly, the panel focused on intellectual property issues, and Rachel Kimbrough, senior vice president for business and legal affairs at Lionsgate, illustrated how user-generated content can be both friend and foe.
 Kimbrough noted that unauthorized user-generated art about films, such as her studio’s film, The Hunger Games, can trigger copyright issues, but she noted some of the art is really good, and you may want to license it, adding, “Some of our most lucrative licensees are former infringers.”

-David Horrigan is Relativity’s discovery counsel and legal education director.
-An attorney, award-winning journalist, law school guest lecturer, and former e-discovery industry analyst, David has served as counsel at the Entertainment Software Association, reporter and assistant editor at The National Law Journal, and analyst and counsel at 451 Research.
-The author and co-author of law review articles as well as the annual Data Discovery Legal Year in Review, David is a frequent contributor to Legaltech News, and he was First Runner-Up for Best Legal Analysis in the LexBlog Excellence Awards.
+The recipient of the 2024 Lifetime Achievement Award from the International Legal Technology Association (ILTA), David Horrigan is Relativity’s discovery counsel and legal education director.
+An attorney, award-winning journalist, law school guest lecturer, and former e-discovery industry analyst, David serves also as adjunct professor of law at the Duquesne University Thomas R. Kline School of Law.
+A former in-house counsel and reporter and assistant editor at The National Law Journal, David is the author and co-author of law review articles as well as the annual Data Discovery Legal Year in Review, David has been a contributor to Legaltech News for 23 years.
 His articles have appeared also in The American Lawyer, Corporate Counsel, The New York Law Journal, Texas Lawyer, The Washington Examiner, and others, and he has been cited by media, including American Public Media’s Marketplace, TechRepublic, and The Wall Street Journal.
-David serves on the Global Advisory Board of ACEDS, the Planning Committee of the University of Florida E-Discovery Conference, and the Resource Board of the National Association of Women Judges.
-David is licensed to practice law in the District of Columbia, and he is an IAPP Certified Information Privacy Professional/US.
+David serves on the Global Advisory Board of ACEDS, the Planning Committee of the University of Florida E-Discovery Conference, and the Resource Board of the National Association of Women Judges (NAWJ).
+David holds a juris doctor from the University of Florida Levin College of Law, and he is licensed to practice law in the District of Columbia.
+He is also an IAPP Certified Information Privacy Professional/US

 The latest insights, trends, and spotlights — directly to your inbox.